By José Alberto Hermosillo

 “Volcanology is a science of observation.
 The closer they get, the

 more they see.”
-With new gear, they could get closer to the edge.
+With the new gear, they could get closer to the edge.
 In their

-fascination for danger, the unknown is not to be feared, but
+fascination with danger, the unknown is not to be feared, but

-one of the most active volcanoes in the world.
+one of the world’s most active volcanoes.
 Mt.
 Nyiragongo in Zaire, now the

-Democratic Republic of Congo, to continue the studies of lava and soil
+Democratic Republic of Congo, will continue the studies of lava and soil

 composition.